markisrt4/mrtechforge.github.io/services/index.md

   <div class="phone-services-card">
     <p>
       If your product is good but people still struggle, it’s usually clarity — not capability.
-      MRTF improves onboarding, reduces support load, and makes your product feel as polished as it truly is.
+      TechForge improves onboarding, reduces support load, and makes your product feel as polished as it truly is.
     </p>

     <ul>